Skip to main content

 Extraction quality.
 Language models can now reliably extract structured information from messy documents — the kind of semi-formatted process notes and legacy PDFs that actual manufacturers have.
 The question-catalog approach (asking specific analytical questions rather than hoping for general "understanding") keeps extraction focused and verifiable.

 Graph databases are production-ready.
 Neo4j and similar systems handle the scale of a mid-size manufacturer's documentation corpus without dedicated infrastructure teams.
 You do not need a graph database PhD.
 You need a deployment that works.
+Here is the real Neo4j connection pattern from our production codebase:

 Tenant isolation is solved.
 Each organization gets its own isolated graph, its own namespace, its own data boundary.
 Your ERP documentation does not commingle with anyone else's.
 For companies in regulated industries or with strict data residency requirements, this is not optional — it is the baseline.